 What is the solar tax credit?

-The federal solar tax credit, also known as the investment tax credit (ITC), allows you to deduct 30 percent of the cost of installing a solar energy system from your federal taxes.
+The federal solar tax credit, also known as the investment tax credit (ITC), allows you to deduct 26 percent of the cost of installing a solar energy system from your federal taxes.
 The ITC applies to both residential and commercial systems, and there is no cap on its value.
-Thanks to the ITC, the average EnergySage Solar Marketplace shopper saved nearly $9,000 on the cost of going solar in 2015.
+Thanks to the ITC, the average EnergySage Solar Marketplace shopper saves thousands of dollars on the cost of going solar in 2020.

 What does the federal solar tax credit extension mean for the solar industry?